Skelmersdale: Geography

 Skelmersdale is situated in a small valley on the River Tawd.
 The town was designed to accommodate both nature and compact housing estates, and the town centre contains a large amount of forestation.
 The Beacon Country Park lies to the east of Skelmersdale, where the Beacon Point lies, along with a golf club.
 Furthermore, the Tawd Valley Park runs through the centre of the town, where improvement efforts from the council are currently ongoing.

-The town borders the village of Up Holland to the east, West Lancashire's administrative centre Ormskirk to the north-west, and St Helens to the south.
+The town borders Up Holland to the east, Ormskirk to the north-west, and St Helens to the south.
 Furthermore, the town lies on the periphery of Wigan and Greater Manchester.
 The M58 runs to the south of Skelmersdale, from Wigan to Liverpool.

 The New Town is the larger eastern part of the town which was built primarily in the 1960s as a second wave new town, and the 'Old Town' is the much smaller and older part of the town in the south west; Skelmersdale was mentioned in the Domesday Book of 1086.
 The town is further divided into seven wards: Skelmersdale North, Skelmersdale South, Birch Green, Ashurst, Digmoor, Moorside and Tanhouse.